 Read the guidance Applying for Postgraduate Study and click "Apply on-line".
 Further instructions on completing the online application can be found on the Ruth First Scholarship application form.
 An offer of a place at the University does not imply that you have been awarded the Ruth First Scholarship.
 The winner of the Scholarship will be notified separately once the selection process has been completed.

 Enquiries about applications may be sent to email@example.com.
 The outcome of the selection process will not be known before the end of May.
 The name of the successful applicant will be announced on this website (we are unable to send individual notifications to unsuccessful applicants).

 Further details of particular programmes and general information about postgraduate study at Durham can be found on the University's website.
 There are also pages providing information for prospective international students.
-Official visa information is available on the UK Border Agency's website.
+Official visa information is available on the UK Government's website.

 Further information for applicants